 Qalb is one of the most important technical terms of Sufism.
 It is no other than what has been referred to as the spiritual core of the Human of Light, as an integral whole of the subtle, esoteric organs for perceiving the esoteric aspects of things.
 The qalb is a supersensory organ of cognition through the activation of which is realized what is usually known as mystical experience.
-According to the Sufi theory of the 'soul', the galb which is the third stratum, is the threshold of the divine dimension of Beings, is it essentially of a luminous nature, and the world which is disclosed by the activity of the aalb constitutes ontologically the middle domain between the world of pure light of God, and the world of material darkness under the dominion of Satan.)
+According to the Sufi theory of the 'soul', the galb which is the third stratum, is the threshold of the divine dimension of Beings, it essentially of a luminous nature, and the world which is disclosed by the activity of the aalb constitutes ontologically middle domain between the world of pure light of God, and the world of material darkness under the dominion of Satan.)

 The body has certain needs that need to be satisfied.
 Al-Ghazzali describes these needs as the motor (Muharrika) motives.
-The motor motive consists of propensities (baitha bil-haraka) and impulses (Mubashira bil-harak
+The motor motive consists of propensities (baitha bil-haraka) and impulses (Mubashira bil-haraka or qudra).
+The first type of special propensity is appetite (al -Quwwat-ash-shahwaniyya).
+This tendency urges the desire and obtain what it feels is good for it.

 It includes hunger, thirst, sexual cravings, etc. The second propensity is anger (al-Quwwat -al Ghadabiyya).
 This urges the body to avoid or repel what is harmful to it.
 Anger takes various forms like rage, indignation, revenge, etc. Impulse is the power resident in muscles, nerves and other tissues that move the organs at the behest of appetite and anger.

 The power of comprehension is the sensory motive (Mudrika) which perceives what is harmful and what is good for the body.
 Without it, one would flounder blindly.

 Comprehension includes external as well as inner senses.
-The inner senses are designated as Common Sense (Mushtarak), Imagination (Takhayyul), Reflection (Tafakkur) , Recollection (Tadhakkur) and Memory (Hafiza).
+The inner senses are designated as Common Sense (Mushtarak), Imagination (Takhayyul), Reflection (Tafakkur), Recollection (Tadhakkur) and Memory (Hafiza).
 The external senses consist of hearing, taste, sight, smell, and touch with their associated sense organs.

-Al-Ghazzali treats the internal senses slightly differently in Mizan Touchstone al-Amal (The of Logical Thinking) and Kimya-i-Sa'adat (knowledge of the self).
+Al-Ghazzali treats the internal senses slightly differently in Mizan Touchstone al-Amal (The Logical Thinking) and Kimya-i-Sa'adat (knowledge of the self).
 These are treated differently from Quwwat al Khayal (the power of imagination).
-Another sense is mentioned. which he calls Quwwat-ul - Wahm (the power of inspiration).
+Another sense is mentioned, which he Quwwat-ul - Wahm (the power of inspiration).
 This function is to comprehend intangible the meanings of a perceivable object.
-Once it has been experienced Takhayyul enables a being to retain the image of any perceivable object is Tafakkur, which can also disassociate from them as it considers fit.
-It cannot create anything new which is not already present in the mind.
-Memory (Hafza) stores the impressions which are received through the senses.
-Tafakkur recollects the which intangible, meaning is unlike the tangible objects of memory.
-A special faculty which synthesizes the sensory impressions is Hiss-e- Mushtarak (common sense) which carries them to the brain and gives them meaning.
-(Al-Ghazzali, 1988).
+Once it has been experienced Takhayyul enables a being to retain the image of any perceivable object .

-.
 For example, the image of the object seen remains in the mind after the eye has been closed.